 As I recall my past from my childhood until now, I find how I have won and lost at various points in my life.
-Here I want to give two encounters- one based on the well known Aesop fable moral, “The slow and steady wins the race” and another based on another Aesop fable moral, “Grapes are sour”.
+Here I want to give two life lessons- one based on the well-known Aesop fable moral, “The slow and steady wins the race” and another based on another Aesop fable moral, “Grapes are sour”.

 The Slow and Steady Wins the Race